WilliamQLiu/williamqliu.github.io/_posts/2017-10-14-designing-data-intensive-applications.md

 The tradeoffs are that for the first approach, the systems struggled to keep up with the load of home timeline queries due to the joins.
-The second approach reads much quick, but requires to do more work at write time.
+The second approach reads much quicker, but requires to do more work at write time.
 There was an edge case scenario with the second approach due to high number of followers per user (e.g. Justin Beiber).
 Since he has over 30 million followers, a single tweet results in over 30 million writes to home timelines.
 This a good scenario where